xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 ## Dynamically change the information of a test run in Command-line Option

-You can change the test plan ID, test run name, build and release the definition IDs of a test run by using the following command-line options:
+You can change the test plan ID, test run name, build and release definition IDs of a test run by using the following command-line options:

 > **Requirements**
 >